7 Stops to Celebrate National Soup Month

 2. Mojito's.
 In the classic Cuban style, Mojito's in downtown Norcross makes a mean black bean soup in a cup or a bowl.
 Give the crème of calabasa a try—a creamy, chicken-broth based soup of butternut squash-pumpkin garnished with fresh cheese cubes.

 3. Epicurean Cafe.
-At Epicurean Cafe, you can order one of their many delicious salads and pair it with a cup or bowl of their tomato basil bisque.
+At Epicurean Cafe, you can order one of their many delicious salads or sandwiches and pair it with a cup or bowl of their tomato basil bisque.

 4. Three Blind Mice.
 If you find yourself at Three Blind Mice in Lilburn around dinner time, order the french onion soup gratinée.
 This hearty, rich and delicious soup will certainly warm you up.

 5. Don Soo Baek.
 Gwinnett has no shortage of international dining, and that holds true with soups.
 Don Soo Baek is well-known for their traditional Korean soups and stews.
 The popular pork bone broth soup with large slices of pork and blood sausage is especially good.
 It's one of the best representations of regional cuisines from southeast Korea.